AmauryLaridon/LPHYS2265-TSIM/README.md

 1. Building the TSIM model
 2. Tuning the TSIM model and running Projections
 3. Ensemble analysis and data analysis
+This repository is about part 1 and 2.
+For the ensemble analysis and data analysis all the informations are stored in the following repository : https://github.com/AmauryLaridon/LPHYS2265-TSIM-Multimodel-Analysis

 ### Numerical models